cpoussot/zolotarev/README.md

-# Loewner Framework for the Zolotarev Z3 and Z4 problems
+# Introduction

 ## Overview

-This page accompany a the paper entitled "The Loewner Framework applied ro Zolotarev signand ratio problems", by A.C.
+This page accompany a the paper entitled "The Loewner Framework applied to Zolotarev sign and ratio problems", by A.C.
 Antoulas, I.V.
 Gosea and C. Poussot-Vassal.
 In this work, we propose a numerical study concerning the (rational) approximation of functions connected to the 3rd and 4th Zolotarev problems.
 We compare numerical results for various methods, including the Loewner framework (LF), but also the standard AAA algorithm and a recently proposed extensions of AAA (namely sign and Lawson).
 We show that the Loewner framework is fast and reliable, and provides approximants with a high level of accuracy, sometimes even more accurate than near-optimal ones for higher degrees.
 Last but not least, the Loewner framework is a direct method, for which the running time is significantly lower than that of the iterative AAA-Lawson method.
 Moreover, for the latter, the running time increases substantially with the degree of the approximant, whereas for the Loewner method, it does not.
 We also show that on specific topologies, the LF allows to recover the poles/zeros distriubution with a machine precision.

 This page provides the necessary numerical tools allowing to reproduce the results of the paper.